 Keywords : Recurrent spontaneous abortion, KIR, HLA-C

-Materials and Methods: The present regional study in Lorestan province of Iran has been conducted as case-control on 200 couples.
-Polymerase chain reaction with specific sequences of primers (PCR-SSP) assay has been used in order to detect genes.
+Materials and Methods: The present regional study in Lorestan province of Iran was conducted as a case-control study on 200 couples.
+Polymerase chain reaction with sequence-specifc primers (PCR-SSP) was used in order to detect genes.

-Conclusion: Our study showed a significant relation for maternal KIR2DS1 in combination with paternal HLA-C2 as a risk factor in our region.
-Investigations of this combination for success rate of assisted reproduction, for first trimester abortions occurring after implantation and early placentation, for stillbirth groups, and for successful and unsuccessful pregnancies of malformed embryos and fetuses is suggested.
+Conclusions: Our study showed a signifcant relation for maternal KIR2DS1 in combination with paternal HLA-C2 as a risk factor in our region.
+Investigations on this combination for increasing the success rate of assisted reproduction, for frst trimester abortions occurring after implantation and early placentation, for stillbirth groups, and for successful and unsuccessful pregnancies with malformed embryos and fetuses are suggested.